 HOW TO COMPUTE HOLIDAY PAY

 It’s important to note that payroll computation differs between the two, which includes pay rules for hours worked, overtime, and rest day premiums.
-The Philippines’ Official Gazette has put together below a quick guide about this on their site:
+The Philippines’ Official Gazette has put together a quick guide about this on their site:

 Of course, there may still be additional rules for organizations to factor in payroll computation.
 This includes provincial holidays, or special rules affecting companies that observe foreign holidays.
 BPOs are one example.
 That said, organizations that are particular about payroll accuracy often use software and engage a professional payroll services provider to take care of this on their behalf.